 At a population of 210, Fontana is Miami County’s smallest city.
 But what it lacks in size, it makes up for in charm, providing visitors reasons for repeat visits.

-It is fitting that no single person or family can be credited with the founding of Fontana.
-Instead it was a coalition families and churches just like it is today.
-Citizens have worked hard to ensure the town’s heritage has been preserved during the last two centuries allowing visitors to step back to a simpler time.
+The tight-knit community has worked hard to ensure the town’s heritage has been preserved during the last two centuries allowing visitors to step back to a simpler time.
 The small downtown retains some of the original architecture from when Fontana was incorporated back in 1889.
-The original Fontana Bank and Fontana Jail still stand, and a former one room schoolhouse has been renovated to become Fontana City Hall.
+The original Fontana Bank and Fontana Jail still stand; and a former one-room schoolhouse has been renovated and serves as City Hall.

 Railroad in Fontana